lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 All the overhead are dependent on the tag length.
 The following overheads apply for tags of the same length.

 {{fig-compare1}} compares the message sizes of DTLS 1.3 {{RFC9147}}{{I-D.ietf-uta-tls13-iot-profile}} and EDHOC {{I-D.ietf-lake-edhoc}} handshakes with connection ID and the mandatory to implement algorithms CCM_8, P-256, and ECDSA.
-EDHOC is typically sent over CoAP which would add 4 bytes to flight #1 and #2 and 5 bytes to flight #3 (4 byte CoAP header and 1 byte Connection ID).
+EDHOC is typically sent over CoAP which would add 4 bytes to flight #1 and #2 and 5 or 20 bytes to flight #3 depending on if OSCORE is used {{I-D.ietf-core-oscore-edhoc}}.

 ~~~~~~~~~~~~~~~~~~~~~~~ aasvg
 =====================================================================